aurora-is-near/near-web3-provider/README.md

 web3.eth.getBlockTransactionCount(blockHashOrBlockNumber)
 ```

-Returns the number of transactions in a given block
+Returns the number of transactions in a given block.

 #### Parameters
 1. `{String|Number|BN|BigNumber}` - The block number or block hash.
 Or the string `'genesis'`, `'latest'`, `'earliest'`, or `'pending'`

+#### Returns
+`Promise` returns `Number` - The number of transactions in the given block.

+### Differences | Limitations
+* Blocks have chunks and chunks have transactions; all the transactions are collected from a block's chunks and counted.
+Conceptually this is the same thing, but note that transactions do not actually reside in blocks.

 ---